-The Latinx and Democracy Cluster
+The Latinx and Democracy Cluster (LDC)

 The Latinx and Democracy Cluster (LDC) is a group of researchers and scholars at UC Berkeley dedicated to catalyzing social change for Latinx populations.
 The LDC seeks to promote a thriving interdisciplinary intellectual community that supports individual and collaborative research to enhance justice, equity, and inclusion for Latino people in California and nationwide.